Ibaslogic/Ibaslogic/src/posts/2020-02-22-instant-post-switching-in-a-gatsbyjs-site/instant-post-switching-in-a-gatsbyjs-site.md

 }
 ```

-For the meantime, we are displaying the category that is being clicked in the console.
+For the meantime, we are logging the category that is being clicked in the console.

 Save the file.

 Open the DevTools console and click any of the filter buttons.
-You should see its value rendered.
+You should see its category rendered.

 Instead of that, let’s switch the posts based on these categories.